IONI0/SubsPlus-Scripts/README.md

   --snap [SNAP]         Milisecond window to snap to nearest keyframe for frame-perfect chapters.
                         Efficiently generates necessary keyframes from video.
 Defaults to 1000ms if no value added.
 Values higher than about 1000 currently crash.
+  --score SCORE         Required score for a theme to be accepted as a match.
+Increase it to reduce false
+                        positives, decrease it to be more lenient.
+Score is y-axis in charts divided by downsample factor.
+Defaults to 4000.
   --downsample DOWNSAMPLE
                         Factor to downsample audio when matching, higher means speedier potentially with lower accuracy.
+Defaults to 8.
-Defaults to 8 --parallel-dl PARALLEL_DL
+  --parallel-dl PARALLEL_DL
                         How many themes to download in parellel.
+Defaults to 10.
-Defaults to 10 --work-path WORK_PATH, -w WORK_PATH
+  --work-path WORK_PATH, -w WORK_PATH
                         Place to create a .themes folder for storing persistant information per series.
                         Defaults to where the episode is.